 Things seemed auspicious when Vickroy and two other men were placer mining on Turkey Creek in the Spring of 1864.
 The three found the quartz vein from which the placer gold originated. (*2)

 (A note for those unfamiliar with gold mining: Placer gold is gold that eroded out of a quartz vein and is found through panning; for gold still trapped in the quartz vein, a large machine called a "stamp mill" was used to pulverize the quartz and expose the hidden gold.
-Stamp mills are large, heavy and expensive.)
+Stamp mills are large, heavy, and expensive.)

-A stamp mill showing the size of people.
-Vickroy's mill
+| A stamp mill showing the size of people.
+Vickroy's mill was a whopping 4 times larger than this example. |

-It would take the incorporating of the Walnut Grove Mining Company and the raising of $77,000 in capital from back east to purchase the stamp mill and the 268 mules necessary to pack it from Kansas to the mine site, 20 miles south of Prescott. (*1 & *2)
+It would take the incorporation of the Walnut Grove Mining Company and the raising of $77,000 in capital from back east to purchase the stamp mill and the 268 mules necessary to pack it from Kansas to the mine site, 20 miles south of Prescott. (*1 & *2)

 But in order to raise the capital, Vickroy needed to have the assurance of military protection.
-In all, Vickroy received three separate promises from the military for protection of the mine, but ultimately only received it for their first month in Arizona.
+In all, Vickroy received three separate promises from the military for protection of the mine, but ultimately, received it only for their first month in Arizona.

-Eventually the capital was raised and the money was spent purchasing a 20-stamp mill, a 40 horse power engine, 26 wagons, 268 mules, harnesses, provisions and tools. (*3)
+Eventually, the capital was raised, and the money was spent purchasing a 20-stamp mill, a 40-horsepower engine, 26 wagons, 268 mules, harnesses, provisions, and tools. (*3)

-"The welcoming committee was a band of Indians who attacked the train and made off with 26 mules." (*3) It was at this point that Vickroy received the only military protection he would get; an escort of 21 soldiers to the mine. (*1) The next day, Indians attacked, killing one and stealing 12 more mules. (*3) It took two weeks to reach Prescott.
-Then, in the 14 day trip from Prescott to the mine site, the train was attacked everyday, (*1) progressing a mere 7500 feet a day due to the heavy equipment and the raids.
+"The welcoming committee was a band of Indians who attacked the train and made off with 26 mules." (*3) It was at this point that Vickroy received the only military protection he would get: an escort of 21 soldiers to the mine. (*1) The next day, Indians attacked, killing one and stealing 12 more mules. (*3) It took two weeks to reach Prescott.
+Then, in the 14-day trip from Prescott to the mine site, the train was attacked every day, (*1) progressing a mere 7500 feet a day due to the heavy equipment and the raids.

-Story of how Yavapai county sat helpless in the midst of Native American raids during the Indian Wars.
+Story of how Yavapai County sat helpless in the midst of Native American raids during the Indian Wars.

 About September 1st, they arrived at the future mine and started to unload.
 The Indians immediately attacked again and took their "entire beef herd of 22 head of cattle." (*1) This facilitated the need to resupply in Prescott.

 One day into that trip, they were attacked again at Pine Flat.
-The Indians killed one teamster, burned one wagon and stole 8 more mules.
+The Indians killed one teamster, burned one wagon, and stole 8 more mules.
 When the train reached Prescott, the military escort was withdrawn, and Vickroy would not receive another one again due to the army's "scarcity of men."
 As bad as it was WITH the soldiers, things were destined to only grow worse without them. (*1)

 Not finding all the necessary supplies in Prescott, the train headed toward Fort Mohave.
 On the way, they were attacked at Huapai Springs--11 more mules lost.
 The next day at Beale Springs, Indians captured 4 mules and 1 horse.
-The train had to turn around and headed to Fort Whipple hoping to find safety.
+The train had to turn around and head to Fort Whipple, hoping to find safety.
 Even while they camped at the military base, daring Native Americans managed to take 7 more mules!

-The crew settled back in Prescott, but raiding by the Indians occurred everyday for the next two weeks and another 100 mules were taken.
+The crew settled back in Prescott, but raiding by the Indians occurred every day for the next two weeks, and another 100 mules were taken.

-On February 9th, 1866 Indians attacked the Bully Bueno Camp once more; killing 2 men, wounding 1, and driving the rest of the men away.
+On February 9th, 1866, Indians attacked the Bully Bueno Camp once more, killing 2 men, wounding 1, and driving the rest of the men away.

-In mid-March, 1866, only two men were at the Bully Bueno Mine when the Indians raided again:
+In mid-March 1866, only two men were at the Bully Bueno Mine when the Indians raided again:

 "Mr. Chambers and Begold, who have been guarding the Vickroy machinery at the Bully Bueno lode, were attacked one night last week by a number of Indians who tried to burn their cabin while they were sleeping.
-They were immediately aroused by the movement of (them) and succeeded in putting out the fire and shooting one of them, but Mr. Begold was hit by an arrow in the abdomen and badly hurt.
+They were immediately aroused by the movement of [them] and succeeded in putting out the fire and shooting one of them, but Mr. Begold was hit by an arrow in the abdomen and badly hurt.
 Mr. Chambers left him, at his request, for aid, and a party immediately went over from Lynx Creek.
-Dr. Phelps and others from Prescott followed close on their heels and Begold was removed here and to the surprise of all, is doing well." (*4)
+Dr. Phelps and others from Prescott followed close on their heels, and Begold was removed here and, to the surprise of all, is doing well." (*4)Vickroy then increased his force to 40 men and left for Philadelphia to obtain more capital to replace the company's losses.
+During that summer, the Indians took another 20 head of animals. (*1)

-Come June 1867 Vickroy bought 70 head of mules and horses and six wagons, loaded them with provisions and merchandise and sent them to Prescott.
-The train was harassed by the Indians the entire way finally reaching the mine after losing a number of animals. (*1)
+Come June 1867, Vickroy bought 70 head of mules and horses and six wagons, loaded them with provisions and merchandise, and sent them to Prescott.
+The train was harassed by the Indians the entire way, finally reaching the mine after losing a number of animals. (*1)

 "The day after the train arrived at camp, the Indians captured every animal and killed the herders.
 This caused a total suspension of operations since no animals could be purchased in Arizona." (*1) Another year was lost.

 On March 2nd, 1868, yet another 11 mules and horses were stolen.
-All Vickroy could do now was to try to guard the property and the mill.
-However, the Bully Bueno site had gained a wide spread reputation for constantly being under Indian attack.
+All Vickroy could do now was try to guard the property and the mill.
+However, the Bully Bueno site had gained a widespread reputation for constantly being under Indian attack.
 So, in March 1868, Vickroy could only find 13 men willing to risk the dangers of guarding the mill. (*1) He was able, however, to double that force by the time summer came.

 The claim against the government was for $292,800 (nearly worth $12 million today).